 1. Visibility and Communication

-Constant visibility is the key to keeping your supply chain synchronized.
+Constant visibility is the key to synchronize your supply chain.
 Every person involved in creating the product and getting that product to the consumer needs to be aware of where the product is and where it will go next at all times.
 There should be quality checks done at certain points of the supply chain to ensure that the product is exactly where it needs to be before moving on to the next step.
 Keep your entire team posted about the process in real time, and you’ll be able to have confidence that the right product will reach the right customer on time.

 2. Trust Your Data

 Where do you get your data?
 It’s incredibly important to trust the data that informs your supply chain, or rather, to be certain that you have data you can trust.
 The best way to do this is to clearly define where your supply chain receives your data and make sure it’s the same source for everyone.

 A centralized system of communication tends to work best for supply chains.
 Visibility may be key to the synchronization of the supply chain, but keeping everyone on the same page with trustworthy data is key to maintaining visibility.